 This process may take some time.
 The usual time required to populate the data in the Analytics Dashboard is below 20 minutes, but the time may vary depending on your server’s speed.

 5.4 Rebuild Index for Analytics

 Now head over to Database Tools once again and then click Rebuild Index for Analytics.

 Now open the Analytics dashboard by navigating to Rank Math > Analytics and check if the data is present.

 5.6 Copy System Info to Clipboard

-Next, open a new support ticket at the Rank Math support forum and then add the copied system info to the ticket details, so that our support expert can have a look into the issue.
+Next, open a new support ticket at the Rank Math support forum and then add the copied system info to the ticket details, so that our support expert can look into the issue.

-And, that’s it!
+And that’s it!
 If you still have any questions about why the data in Rank Math Analytics doesn’t match up with what you see in Google Analytics – please feel free to reach our support team directly from here, and we’re always here to help.